Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 hence, the RHS above is {\it separable}: the first term depends on $(\nu)$ only while the second term, the summation, on $(b)$ only.
 Furthermore, the second term is $\le 0$ provided $(1+r_{ \mbox{free}}) \delta_k \le 1$ (which is the condition (a) assumed in Theorem \ref{thm:3} below), along with $b$ being non-negative, part of the feasibility in (C2).
 In this case, we will have $U_k\le\ex ( \Pi_{k,\tau_k}(\nu))$, which implies $U^*_k \le\max_{\tau_k, \nu} \ex( \Pi_{k,\tau_k}(\nu))$, with equality holding when $b_{k,t}=0$ for all $t=1, \dots, \tau_k$.

 \quad We are now ready to present the main result regarding the utility maximization problem in \eqref{eq:OPT}.
 A quick word on the parameter $r_{ \mbox{cryp}}$ that will appear prominently in Theorem \ref{thm:3} below.
 Simply put, it is the rate (expected rate of return) associated with each stake (e.g., a unit of some cryptocurrency), i.e., it is the counterpart of $r_{ \mbox{free}}$, the rate for the risk-free asset.
 We will elaborate more on the two rates after proving the theorem.

-\quad In the theorem, two strategies are singled out: the ``no-trading'' strategy, $\tau_k \ge 1$ and $\nu_{k,t}=b_{k,t}=0$ for all $t \ge 1$, which is one instance of the class of feasible strategies; and the ``non-participation'' strategy, under which bidder $k$ turns all $n_{k,0}$ stakes into cash, and then never participates in either bidding or trading for all $t\ge 1$.
-Also note that the non-participation strategy and the class of feasible strategies are mutually exclusive (and complementary): the former concerns $\tau_k=0$ by abuse of language, whereas the latter are for $ \tau_k \ge 1$; and any feasible strategy $(\nu, b)$ presumes participation.
+In the theorem, two strategies are singled out: the ``buy-out'' strategy, in which bidder $k$ buys up all stakes available at time $1$, and then participates in the bidding process until the end; and the ``non-participation'' strategy, in which bidder $k$ turns all $n_{k,0}$ stakes into cash, and then never participates in either bidding or trading for all $t\ge 1$.
+Note that the non-participation strategy is executed at $\tau_k=0$; as such, it complements the feasible class, which is for $ \tau_k \ge 1$ and presumes participation.
+The buy-out strategy clearly belongs to the feasible class.

-\begin{theorem}[Trading versus no-trading/non-participation] Assume the following two conditions:
+\begin{theorem}[Buy-out strategy versus non-participation] Assume the following two conditions:

 Then, under the $\texttt{Poly}(\al)$ voting rule, the following results will hold.

 \quad First, with condition (a), the maximal utility $U^*_k$ is achieved by setting $b_{k,t}=0$ for all $t=1, \dots, T_k$; i.e., $U^*_k =\max_\nu \ex( \Pi_{k,T_k})$.